prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 Last but not least, consider your budget.
 Don't overspend on a set with tons of features you'll never use; at the same time, don't buy the cheapest speakers money can buy.
 You'll get a lot more for your money if you save up a bit more.

+## Frequently Asked Questions

+I've added this section to answer some of the most frequently asked questions I receive about gaming speakers.

+**Can I use gaming speakers for music?** Although this one seem's pretty self-explanatory, I still get this question a lot.
+The answer is yes, of course you can!
+If you're looking for the best speakers for both gaming and music, go for a set with good bass.

+**What should my budget be for a set of gaming speakers?** It really depends on the sound quality you're looking for.
+I wouldn't buy a set of $20 speakers for a home theater, and I wouldn't buy a set of $1,000 speakers for casual gaming.
+If you're looking for a pair of decent speakers, expect to drop at least a few hundred dollars.

+**What is the best gaming speaker brand?** You can't go wrong with Razer or BOSE, but it is a matter of personal preference.

+**Should I buy a dedicated subwoofer?** If you're serious about your bass, I'd recommend buying an aftermarket subwoofer and amplifier.

+**Gaming speakers or headphones?** I prefer a gaming headset, because I think they are more convenient.
+I love my Razer headset – it has surround sound, and a good microphone.
+However, I also have a set of gaming speakers, because I like to watch movies from my bed, and I don't want to use a headset for that.
+Additionally, gaming speakers are great when you have friends over.

+**How do I set up my gaming speakers?** I get this question a lot, and my answer is always the same: read your speakers' manual!
+Every set of gaming speakers, although similar, has a different setup process.
+You can check the speakers' manual, or watch the installation process on YouTube.

+## Conclusion

+A great set of gaming speakers is the perfect addition for your next gaming setup.

+Buying speakers with immersive surround sound, deep bass and fantastic treble will take your gaming sound to the next level!

 <ul id="markdown-toc">
   <li><a href="#a-closer-look-4-best-pc-gaming-speakers" id="markdown-toc-a-closer-look-4-best-pc-gaming-speakers">A Closer Look: 4 Best PC Gaming Speakers</a></li>
   <li><a href="#top-8-pc-compatible-gaming-speakers" id="markdown-toc-top-8-pc-compatible-gaming-speakers">Top 8 PC Compatible Gaming Speakers</a></li>